How does the brain encode space?#

 def pearson_cor_2arr(arr1, arr2):

-""" Calculates Pearson correlation for two arrays with the same shape and no NaN."""
+Calculate Pearson correlation for two arrays with the same shape.

 if not arr1.shape == arr2.shape: